Presented by Professor Gita Mishra with an introduction by Professor Elizabeth Eakin.

 We invite you to join us for the School of Public Health Research Seminar Series

-• Our seminars are held fortnightly on a Tuesday from 1- 2 pm and showcase the latest public health research by the School’s researchers, adjuncts, and visitors.
+• Our seminars begin in February and are held fortnightly on a Tuesday from 1- 2 pm and showcase the latest public health research by the School’s researchers, adjuncts, and visitors.

 • No RSVPs are required, all are welcome.